OmarMiniesy/Notes/Web Applications/Cookies.md

 ### General Notes

 Created to make [[HTTP]] [[Protocol]] stateful.
-- They are textual information installed by a website into the Cookie Jar of the **browser**.
+- They are textual information that is set by the server, and then installed by a website into the Cookie Jar of the **browser**.
 - Storing data on the client side instead of the server side ([[Sessions]]).

 > Cookie Jar is storage space where web browser stores cookies.